-Our students will practice in a hospital starting from the very first year of their degree program.
-In this way, students can immediately improve their interaction with colleagues and patients.
+Our students will work in a hospital starting from the very first year of their degree program.
+In this way, they will be able to improve their ability to interact with doctors, nurses and patients.
 Empathy is key to high-level healthcare and patient satisfaction.
-This is why students in our medical degree program follow courses, such as Introduction to Medicine, that are specifically designed to encourage and hone their predisposition toward interacting with patients, nurses, and doctors.
+This is why students in our medical degree program attend courses such as Introduction to Medicine, which are specifically designed for this purpose.

-In our medical degree program, students are encouraged to develop their skills and think of learning as lifelong.
-Indeed, studying medicine is a long-lasting process which, nowadays, is at its highest level in international environments.
-Our students will thus be made familiar with worldwide high-quality research in biomedicine to excel in clinical medicine and its cognate sciences, as well as in the ability to collaborate with other medical staff.
+In our medical degree program, students are encouraged to develop their skills and think of learning as a lifelong experience.
+The study of medicine is a long-lasting process and, nowadays, the highest-level research is conducted in international environments.
+Our students will thus be made familiar with worldwide high-quality research in biomedicine to excel in clinical medicine and its cognate sciences, as well as in the ability to collaborate with other medical staff members.

-Specifically, the aim of the long-cycle Master’s Degree is to train medical doctors at a professional level.
-Medical doctors will be formed to have a strong background not only in biomedicine, but also in psychology and culture.
-Our prospective MDs will develop a multidisciplinary eye to examine even the most common health issues in terms not only of treatment but, crucially, in those of disease prevention and health promotion too.
-This is complemented by an attention to how these three elements – treatment, prevention and health promotion – apply to our community and territory.
-This manner of conceiving medicine is tailored to the new approaches in healthcare, which nowadays are increasingly patient-centred rather than disease-centred.
-Our students will therefore become MDs capable of considering the patient as an ensemble of soma and psyche immersed in their social context.
+Specifically, the aim of the six-year postgraduate degree in Medicine and Surgery is to train medical doctors at a professional level.
+We are training medical doctors to have a strong background not only in biomedicine, but also in psychology and general culture.
+Our prospective MDs will develop a multidisciplinary eye to examine even the most common health issues in terms not only of treatment but, crucially, in terms of disease prevention and health promotion as well.
+This goal is complemented by meticulous attention to how these three elements – treatment, prevention and health promotion – apply to our community and territory.
+This manner of conceiving medicine is based on recent approaches in healthcare, which are increasingly patient-centred rather than disease-centred.
+Our students will therefore become MDs who are inclined to consider their patients as a totality of soma and psyche acting within a specific social context

-Alongside basic and advanced medical knowledge, our students are also given ample opportunities to develop the self-learning skills that are needed for their future careers.
+Alongside basic and advanced medical knowledge, our students are also given many opportunities to develop the self-learning skills that are needed for their future careers.
 We believe that medical training is only the first step in a life-long learning experience.
-Therefore, in our degree program particular relevance is given to self-learning, first-hand experience in hospitals in the territory, and the study of epidemiology, so that students develop both clinical-thinking and an acute awareness of the importance of prevention.
+Therefore, in our degree program particular relevance is given to self-learning, first-hand experience in hospitals in the territory, and the study of epidemiology, so that students may develop both clinical-thinking and a keen awareness of the importance of prevention.

 The specific purpose of the Master’s Degree in Medicine and Surgery of the University of Turin is to train doctors to carry out their activities in national and international contexts.